How Efficient Are Solar Panels?

 The efficiency of a solar panel refers to its ability to convert sunlight into usable energy.
 In recent years, the average efficiency of solar panels was around 15 percent.
 Today, thanks to advancements in photovoltaic (PV) technology, the average is between 15 and 22 percent, with high-efficiency panels surpassing even that.

 So, just how is solar efficiency measured?

-So how is solar efficiency measured?
-It is expressed as a percentage.
-For example, if a panel has 15 percent efficiency, that means that 15 percent of the light that hits the panel will be turned into energy.
-The average efficiency rating for solar panels on the market now is 15-18 percent.
-The more efficient the solar panels are, the more energy output, and ultimately more savings for the homeowner.
+As noted above, efficiency is expressed as a percentage.
+For example, if a panel’s efficiency is 15 percent, this means 15 percent of the light hitting the panel will be turned into energy.
+The more efficient the solar panel, the more energy output.

-In 1954, researchers at Bell Laboratories demonstrated the first practical silicon solar cell.
-They revealed the first solar panel by using it to power a small toy Ferris wheel and a radio transmitter.
-Solar inventions took off from there and the future remains bright for the industry.
-Improving solar efficiency has been and continues to be a focus for the scientific community.
+In 1954, researchers at Bell Laboratories demonstrated the first solar panel by using it to power a toy Ferris wheel and a radio transmitter.
+From these humble beginnings, solar inventions took off.

-In 2017, researchers in Japan set a new efficiency record for mass-produced solar panels, reaching an efficiency rating of 26.6 percent.
-Panasonic had previously held the record, set in 2015, with an efficiency rating of 22.04%.
+Most recently, in 2017, Japanese researchers set a new efficiency record for mass-produced solar panels, reaching an efficiency rating of 26.6 percent

 The past few years have been an exciting time for improvements in solar panel efficiency.
 Great strides have been made and there is plenty of room for growth.